xgvargas/js-css-min-django/README.md

 For the second block we have one .css and two .less files merged and minified.

 In our least block the compactform.less file is compiled to CSS and saved as is to a CSS file.

+Is up to you not to mix JS and CSS/LESS inside a single block.

 Once you update/checkout the work copy of your django project on your server all you have to do is: